TIPO: Text to Image with Text Presampling for Prompt Optimization: Methodology

 \subsection{Text Pre-sampling}

-We aim to align user input with the constructed high-quality training prompts $p_o$ via \textit{pre-sampling}, which stands for ``text sampling before image sampling'' - a process that first constrains the target distribution in text space before proceeding to image generation.
-Conceptually, while pre-sampling strategies generally add more text tokens to user input, the outcomes of different strategies may still vary (as illustrated in Figure~\ref{fig:tipo-concept}).

-To enrich the image content while mitigating undesired output, we perform pre-sampling based on a language model trained on $p_o$.
-A straightforward pre-sampling strategy is to do text completion, i.e., directly append output tokens to the end of user input.
-However, we posit that \textit{the user input is unlikely to be a part of a good prompt}.
-The na\''ive text-completion strategy prioritizes the user's original input, resulting in worse outcomes as evidenced by Section~\ref{sec:ablation}.
+We aim to reformulate user input into forms that better align with the high-quality training text distribution $p_o$ via \textit{pre-sampling}, which stands for “text sampling before image sampling.”
+A naïve strategy is plain text completion, where tokens are directly appended to the user input in an unstructured manner.
+Such completion often mirrors the low-quality phrasing of the input, deviates from the distribution of high-quality prompts, and produces inferior generations.
+On the other hand, a full rewrite risks deviating from the user’s original intention.
+To balance these issues, TIPO preserves the original input and appends a structured, distribution-consistent expansion.
+This appended segment is typically paragraph-like or tag-like, making it both informative and easy to edit or remove (see Figure~\ref{fig:tipo-concept} for an illustration and Appendix~\ref{appendix:tipo-example} for concrete examples).

-We propose the core technique of TIPO, a flexible pre-sampling mechanism that divides the prompt optimization process into three interconnected subtasks: enriching tag sequences, extending NL prompts, and refining NL prompts.
-As shown in Figure~\ref{fig:tipo-tasks}, TIPO uses both tag and NL prompts interchangeably as input sources to generate detailed outputs in various forms.
-For instance, TIPO can begin with a short NL prompt to produce a detailed tag sequence, denoted as \textsf{short\_to\_tag}.
-Training data for the language model is constructed by concatenating different types of \(p_o\) with task-specific metadata embedded into the text.
+We propose the core technique of TIPO, a flexible pre-sampling mechanism that decomposes prompt optimization into three subtasks: enriching tag sequences, extending natural language (NL) prompts, and refining NL prompts.
+For example, a short NL prompt can be expanded into a detailed tag sequence (\textit{short\_to\_tag}), as illustrated in Figure~\ref{fig:tipo-example}.
+We further distinguish between \emph{basic tasks}, which perform a single transformation, and \emph{composite tasks}, which chain multiple transformations within a single forward pass.
+The latter expose the model to more holistic training signals while reducing computational overhead.
+Table~\ref{tab:tasks} summarizes all tasks and their input--output forms.